JonD07/HolisticFramework/README.md

 ## Using Framework

 ### Prerequisites
-You must first download clone the following git repositories to use this framework:
+You must first download/clone the following git repositories to use this framework:

 https://github.com/JonD07/MissionPlanner